MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

     - **Foundry resource**: *A valid name for your Foundry resource*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Select your resource group, or create a new one*
-    - **Region**: *Select any **AI Foundry recommended***\**
+    - **Region**: *Select any **Foundry recommended***\**

-    > \* Some Azure AI resources are constrained by regional model quotas.
+    > \* Some Foundry resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Create** and wait for your project to be created.